Salesforce Review: Decide if the CRM Is Right for You

 Salesforce lead management

 For managing and nurturing leads, Salesforce's Sales Path feature allows users to track all lead info and activity in one place.
 Team leads and reps can access relevant insights and then take the appropriate next steps in converting leads into customers.
-Salesforce also provides ample info regarding lead sources so businesses know which channels are making the most impact in bringing in prospects.
+Salesforce also helps teams track impactful sales metrics, so businesses can customize and organize reports onto one visual dashboard to see which channels are bringing in the most prospects.

 Learn more about the types of lead management tools present in Salesforce and other popular CRMs in our list of the best lead management software.